One of the most popular Baas solutions, Firebase, was launched in 2011 and acquired by Google in 2014.

-- You can extract any complex logic to corresponding Google Cloud Instance.
+- You can extract any complex logic to the corresponding Google Cloud Instance.

 Concluding above, at the very early stage of building your MVP, you probably are looking for a database that guarantees high speed, doesn’t take long to learn, allows an iterative process, and is affordable for a starting business.
 A lot of these things have already been taken care of for you by Google Cloud Platform.
 Thus, Firebase fits these criteria.

-Now let’s take a look at possible difficulties of maintaining Firebase.
+Now let’s take a look at the possible difficulties of maintaining Firebase.

 - While scalable, at a certain point, it may become more expensive to build large applications.

 - Cold start of functions.
 The way it works is when a Cloud Function hasn’t been called in a while, and the underlying instance may shut down automatically to minimize used resources.
 After shutdown, when Function is called for the first time, it could respond slowly (= cold start) while the underlying instance is starting up again.

 - At the moment, Cloud Firestore doesn’t offer a migration/backup mechanism out-of-the-box.

 There is also a threshold, after which using Firebase may bring issues and technical debt during the process, and we will extensively cover it in our upcoming articles.